Home

 Normal lids are thin sheet metal which is not really up to the task.

-Pint (16oz) standard-mouth smooth Mason jars.
-Plastic is best.
+Pint (16oz) standard-mouth smooth mason jars.
+Glass is best.

 Do not get the quart size jars, or the large-mouth jars.
 They're too big and heavy.

 Do not get Ball jars.
-They have all sorts of decorations that cause problems with cracking, including their "smooth" ones.
+They have all sorts of decorations that cause problems with brake fluid and cracking, including their "smooth" ones.
+I had their jars spontaneously shatter just sitting on the table.
 I got Anchor-Hocking jars, which are truly smooth and are available in 6-packs at my local Publix.

-4. Screw a nozzle coupling adapter on the bulkhead fitting.
+4. Screw the nozzle coupling adapter on the bulkhead fitting.
 It has its own pair of o-rings.

 5. Screw the ball valve to the coupling.

-6. Screw the other nozzle coupling adapter onto the other end of the ball valve.
+6. Screw the barb fitting to the ball valve.

 A note about SpeedBleeders vs. Stahlbus bleeders